 Take a scenic horseback ride through the Hill Country State Natural Area, go hiking or mountain biking on one of the many trails, visit the Bandera Natural History Museum, or explore one of the many quaint shops in downtown Bandera.
 The Frontier Times Museum is a great place to learn about the area’s history and see some interesting artifacts from the past.

-The Dixie Dude Ranch is both a working and guest ranch that offers horseback riding, hayrides, and cowboy cookouts.
+The Dixie Dude Ranch is a working and guest ranch offering horseback riding, hayrides, and cowboy cookouts.
 They also have a petting zoo with goats, pigs, sheep, and chickens for the kids to enjoy.

 Don’t forget to try some local food specialties like BBQ and Tex-Mex.
 The centrally-located and highly-rated Vaquero Motel has free Wi-Fi and free private parking.
 Downtown Bandera is only an 8-minute walk from the hotel.